Trait r3_portkit::tickless::TicklessStateTrait

 The client should call this method periodically for a correct behavior.

-The client should use the Self::tick_count_to_hw_tick_count
+The client should use the Self::tick_count_to_hw_tick_count method

 to determine the next hardware tick count to mark the next reference